Finding your identity in the digital space

 How many times will we go through the aforementioned process in one lifetime?
 The data isn’t conclusive, but recent findings from the UK point to 19, all the way up to 118.
 We’ll just refer to it as a lot.
 Most will be completely forgotten, some a vague memory, and a few will be memorized, only to be changed following a publicized password leak.

 We’re not completely helpless.
 The onus of best practice also falls on us, and it starts with creating stronger password.
-Thanks to this infographic, that should be a breeze.
-A better understanding of our identity, along with simplifying its management will also be help.
+A better understanding of our identity, along with simplifying its management will help.
 This means falling out of the trap of creating a new account for each online service you want to use.
 Continue on to our webinar, where we will take this a step further.
 We’ll even fully explain the claims based identity model, complete with scenarios, in 12 minutes or less.